About These Pages of

 In fact, for quite a while it was a case of 'pearls before swine'.
 I truly did not recognize the depth of what I was partaking in.
 I never saw the live productions of Grotowski's work as Dr. Burdick and Jeff had.
 I only knew what we did, day by day, rehearsal by rehearsal, for three years.
 Pillory Theater created three major and several minor works, performing in the Northeast United States, and at Il Miedzynarodowy Festiwal Festiwali Teatrow Studenckich in Grotowski's Wroclaw, Poland.

 I did several plays after college, and some of television in NYC.
 I have built a career in computers over the last 30 years.
 Recently I have returned to acting as part of the growing arts scene in Raleigh, NC.
-Jeff, however, has stayed with it.
+Jeff, however, stayed with it.
 He was a working actor in New York for more than 25 years, and evolved into directing and producing and teaching theater.
 Jeff passed away in November 2021.

 When the Web was new I started building a web site to support Jeff's career.
 I am not sure how much good it did him, but we had fun doing it.
 I noticed that a page with a small quip about Grotowski was getting a lot of hits and Jeff was getting email about Grotowski.
 We began putting more information about Grotowski on the site, Jeff's answers to emailed questions, pictures and articles from our personal archives, whatever might help people understand something about Grotowski and his work.